Innayy/generative/README.md

    ```
    Replace `<repository_directory>` with the directory path where the repository is cloned.

-3. Change test.env file to .env and update API_KEY and OPENAI_API_KEY in env file.
+3. Change env.test file to .env and update API_KEY and OPENAI_API_KEY in env file.

 4. Build the Docker image for the application.
 Run the following command:
    ```